 - Select your watercolor paint colors to use for your composition.

 My Favorite Thing To Paint

 I love flowers, and that is what I enjoy painting the most.
 Using the stock photo websites mentioned above, I never run out of watercolor painting ideas.
-To learn my process and see painting demos, I invite you to signup for my Watercolor Mini-Course.
-And, join my email list to help improve your painting skills.
-You can view my artwork on Instagram @vanissajames or by visiting my gallery website: Vanissa James Fine Art.
+To learn my process and improve your painting skills follow me on Instagram @vanissajames and visit my website: Vanissa James Fine Art.